-Today’s recipe is no onion no garlic radish subzi or radish leaves subzi without onion and without garlic.
+Today’s recipe is no onion no garlic radish subzi with radish leaves subzi.
 This Goan radish leaves subzi or Moolyachi bhaji is made without onion and garlic and is very simple to cook.
 Radish leaves or radish greens are healthy and nutritious too.
 In this mooli ki subzi recipe is radish and radish greens are cooked together to reap the maximum nutritional benefits.

 In Bangalore, most of the grocery stores sell only radish and discard the radish greens.
 Some people even don’t know that delicious and nutritious recipes can be cooked with radish leaves.
 You can add them to parathas or make delicious stir fries.
 I got some radish along with leaves from Goa during my last trip and cooked this delicious no onion no garlic radish bhaji.
 I also got some red leafy amaranth and cooked delicious tambdi bhaji.

-No onion no garlic radish subzi or radish leaves subzi is a very nutritious and delicious recipe.This is a zero oil recipe and is easy to cook.
+No onion no garlic radish subzi or radish leaves subzi is a very nutritious and delicious recipe.This is a zero oil radish leaves recipe and is easy to cook.